Friedrich von Gentz

-Friedrich von Gentz (2 May 1764 – 9 June 1832) was an Austrian diplomat and a writer.
-With Austrian chancellor von Metternich he was one of the main forces behind the organisation, management and protocol of the Congress of Vienna.
+Friedrich von Gentz (2 May 1764 – 9 June 1832) was a Prussian-Austrian diplomat and a writer.
+With Austrian chancellor Klemens von Metternich he was one of the main forces behind the organisation, management and protocol of the Congress of Vienna.

 Early life

 Von Gentz was born in Breslau.

-His father was an official, and his mother was distantly related to the Prussian minister Friedrich Ancillon.
-On his father's transfer to Berlin as director of the mint, the gifted boy was sent to the Joachimsthalsches Gymnasium there.
+His father was an official, his mother was from the distinguished Berlin Huguenot family Ancillon and the aunt of Prussian minister Friedrich Ancillon.
+On his father′s transfer from Breslau to Berlin as director general of the royal mint, the gifted boy was sent to the Joachimsthalsches Gymnasium there.
 At the University of Königsberg he got acquainted with the teachings and thinking of Immanuel Kant, his intellect was sharpened and his zeal for learning quickened by the great thinker's influence.
-Nevertheless Kant's categorical imperative and his ideas on the commandment of reason, from which all duties and obligations derive; did not prevent von Gentz from yielding to the taste for wine, women and gambling.
+Nevertheless Kant′s categorical imperative and his ideas on the commandment of reason, from which all duties and obligations derive, did not prevent von Gentz from yielding to the taste for wine, women and gambling.

 When in 1785 he returned to Berlin, he received the appointment of secretary to the royal Generaldirectorium, his brilliant talents soon gaining him promotion to the rank of councillor for war (Kriegsrath).
 During an illness, which kept him virtuous by confining him to his room, he studied French and English, gaining a mastery of these languages, which opened up for him opportunities for a diplomatic career.